How to build a powerful Confluence AI knowledge base in 2026

 Expert Verified

-Let’s be honest, Confluence is probably where your team’s best-laid plans and official documents go to live.
-It’s the home for project specs, company policies, and all that institutional knowledge you’re supposed to have on tap.
-But as your company scales, that well-organized wiki can quickly turn into a digital attic.
-Finding the one thing you need feels less like a search and more like an archaeological dig.
+Let's be honest, Confluence is the powerful hub where your team's best-laid plans and official documents live.
+It's the trusted home for project specs, company policies, and all that institutional knowledge you need to have on tap.
+As your company scales, Confluence grows with you, housing an incredible amount of information.

 This is where AI can make a real difference.
 By adding a layer of intelligence, you can turn your static Confluence space into a resource that talks back.
 Instead of hunting through pages, your team can just ask a question and get a straight answer.